-Each of the above algorithms was tested on the five models of Figure 4.
+Each of the above algorithms was tested on the five models of Fig. 4.
 Note that:

 - Models one and three are trivially small.
 They were used them to debug our code, but not in the core experiments.
-We report our results using models two, four and five since they are large enough to stress test real-time optimization. - Model 4 was discussed in [49] in detail.
-The largest, model 5 was optimized previously in [22].
+We report our results using models two, four and five since they are large enough to stress test real-time optimization. - Model 4 was discussed in Menzies et al. (2003) in detail.
+The largest, model 5 was optimized previously in Feather and Menzies (2002).
 At that time (2002), it took 300 seconds to generate solutions using our old, very slow, rule learning method.